rorosaurus/project-mc2-led-purse/README.md

 * https://github.com/me-no-dev/ESPAsyncWebServer

 ## Sketches
 Note: some ESP32 dev boards require you to hold the BOOT button for ~3s to connect during sketch upload.
+If you're using my PCB and you have attached the auto-bootloader capacitor, you don't need to worry about this!
+If you're using my PCB, when uploading to the board via Arduino IDE, please use the board: `DOIT ESP32 DEVKIT V1`.

+Keep in mind you'll need to tweak some variables to match your LED panel size, scanrate, etc.

 You can also find some example sketches for Wifi/Bluetooth/etc. in your Arduino IDE after installing ESP32 support and all your libraries!
 Example sketches are your friend!